OLC-Bioinformatics/ConFindr/docs/usage.md

 - `ContamStatus`: The most important of all!
 Will read `True` if contamination is present in the sample, and `False` if contamination is not present.
 The result will be `True` if any of the following conditions are met:
 	- 3 or more contaminating SNVs are found.
 	- There is cross contamination between genera.

+As of version 0.4.2, ConFindr will also attempt to guess at the percentage contamination in your sample.
+This can be found in the `PercentContam` column in `confindr_report.csv`, and seems to be fairly reliable - on simulated data, the actual percentage contamination always falls within the estimated contamination plus or minus the standard deviation.

 ConFindr will also produce two CSV files for each sample - one called `samplename_contamination.csv`, which shows the contaminating sites, and one called `samplename_rmlst.csv`, which shows ConFindr's guess at which allele is present for each rMLST gene.